mlhartme/stool/client/documentation.md

 ### Building Stool

-You need Java 8+ and Docker to build Stool.
+You need Java 8+ and Docker (with docker-compose) to build Stool.